 State-level manufacturer: Consolidates state-level MFP gathering, handling as well as advertising and marketing strategy and also offers tertiary value-addition packaging, branding as well as advertising and marketing of MFP via usual centers.
 They also deal with training, innovation; as well as offers bank-linkages and also provides insurance to VDVKs.

-District level: Aggregates as well as gives primary/secondary degree of value-addition to MFPs at block/district level as well as provides cumulative solutions for input acquisitions, capacity building, and so on.
+District level: Aggregates as well as primary/secondary degree of value-addition to MFPs at block/district level.
+It equally provides cumulative solutions for input acquisitions, capacity building, and so on.

 Important Steps taken by TRIFED under this Scheme are the following: